Financial Analysis in Grantmaking

 Breakfast and lunch are included.
 Deadline to register is Tuesday, November 26.

-Julie Couturier, C.P.A. is the business and finance manager for the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University in Grand Rapids, Mich.
+Julie Couturier, C.P.A. is the director of operations for the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University in Grand Rapids, Mich.
 Julie is responsible for all financial reporting, budgeting, and financial analysis for the Johnson Center.
 In addition to her current work for the Johnson Center, Julie is a business and accounting adjunct instructor for Grand Rapids Community College.
 Read more about Julie.

 Randy Van Antwerp, M.B.A., C.P.A. is the CFO of the Frey Foundation, where he has worked since February 2014.
 The Frey Foundation, based in Grand Rapids, is a private family foundation with assets of $140 million.
 Randy is responsible for financial planning, management of accounting and investment procedures, regulatory compliance, budget, and reporting.
 Prior to the Frey Foundation, Randy worked as the CFO and COO for the Grand Rapids Art Museum and Foundation.
 He earned his CPA when working for Deloitte.
 Randy holds master’s of business administration from Grand Valley State University and a bachelor’s degree in business from the University of Michigan.